 Allies in School

 Elementary School and/or Middle School may not have gone well, but those experiences are learning moments in discovering what didn’t go well?
 Which ways of making friends were ineffective for you?
 Learning how to discontinue certain behaviors or ways of speaking with people is hard, but so is the transition ahead so choose your friends wisely.

 The Health of Your Friends

-Given the gigantic transition you as student are embarking on, I would not recommend discontinuing treatment if you are in therapy.
-At this time, you should be beginning to identify natural supports and how to access these supports when necessary and appropriately.
-This will serve as a gigantic organic step in healthy peer interaction, outlet for potential emotional distress, and provide you with an accessible natural support in school.
+Given the gigantic transition, you as a student are embarking on, I would not recommend discontinuing treatment if you are in therapy.
+At this time, you should begin to identify natural supports and how to access these supports when necessary and appropriate.
+This will serve as a gigantic organic step in healthy peer interaction, an outlet for potential emotional distress, and provide you with accessible natural support in school.

 Categories: Help for Allies